Roy-wonji/WeaveDI/docs/api/unifiedDI.md

 # UnifiedDI API Reference

 The `UnifiedDI` class provides a simplified, static interface for dependency injection in WeaveDI.
-It acts as a convenient wrapper around the underlying `DIContainer` system.
+It acts as a convenient wrapper around the underlying `WeaveDI.Container` system.

 ## Overview